Understanding Google Algorithms and SEO

 - The context and settings related to the individual conducting the search—this includes location, previous searches, and any settings on the Google account

-Some algorithms of the past and present have names, like Hummingbird, Penguin, RankBrain, and BERT.
+Some algorithms of the past and present have names, like Hummingbird, Penguin, RankBrain, BERT and Helpful Content Update.
 These are some of the most impactful algorithms, and their inceptions and updates shook up search (and SEO as we knew it).
 Additionally, some updates that aren't actually algorithms, like E-A-T, affect Google's algorithms in big ways.

 What does that all mean for search engine optimization?
 Essentially, SEO is never a "one-size-fits-all" approach, nor can any given tactic be counted on to work forever, because the constant algorithm updates challenge longstanding tricks or tasks.

 How Often Does it Change?

 Google has reported that algorithm updates happen hundreds of times a year.
 The majority of these go completely undetected, although core updates that can happen a couple of times a year tend to shake things up.

 In 2020, for example, three core updates made waves in January, May, and December.
 In between those there were larger bug fixes, unnamed updates, and presumably those hundreds of smaller updates that no one really noticed.